Pasadena City College: History

-In 2003, voters approved a bond measure for about $150 million that improved campus facilities.
+On March 20, 2003, on the day the United States launched Operation Iraqi Freedom, many students led by the Students for Social Justice, protested on campus against the war.
+Protesters went through the administration building requesting students to join their cause.
+Three students were arrested by campus police.
+That same year, voters approved a bond measure for about $150 million that improved campus facilities.
 A significant portion of these funds were earmarked for the construction of a new building to house the college's art and music departments.
 The Alumni Commons, the Aquatic Center, the Boone Sculpture Garden, and the Galloway Plaza have all replaced what were once campus parking lots.
 A new fourth floor parking structure (Lot 5) and a new bus parking area were completed in 2005.

 In 2007, many services at the school had to relocate pending demolition of their previous facilities.
 These included the college bookstore, Student Affairs, Associated Students, the student business services, the campus police and the offices of the school newspaper The Courier.
 A groundbreaking ceremony for the construction of the new Industrial and Technology building, Campus Center and Bookstore took place in October 2007.
 The Campus Center and Bookstore opened in August 2009.
 The school is one of the few community colleges with its own observatory, planetarium, and seismograph.
+Additionally, in 2007 demonstrators from Philadelphia-based Repent America demonstrated on campus, leading to tensions between demonstrators and some students.
+PCC students, some who were journalism students and staff members of the campus newspaper, PCC Courier, were involved in the May Day melee at MacArthur Park.
+Later that year, students and faculty held a rally in support of the Jena Six.
+Some students were beaten and arrested at the MacArthur Park immigrant rights demonstration on May 1, 2007.